maryash/maryash.github.io/235/programming_guidelines.md

 If you are working on Windows, please follow instructions on the “Installing Windows Subsystem for Linux” tutorial here: https://okunhardt.github.io/documents/ Installing_WSL.pdf.
 If you are working on Mac you can access the terminal in Applications/Utilities.
 If you are working in Linux a terminal is also available.

-You can remotely login to the lab machines as follows (in a terminal window do the following):
+REMOTE LOGIN TO THE LAB MACHINES
 1. To upload your programs on one of the cslab machines you can use sftp in order to transfer your code to eniac.
 First navigate to the local directory where the files you want to upload are.
 Then to sftp to the sever type: